As hospital numbers fall, fatigued staff get relief at last

 “They were like, ‘Man, another 12 hours of this slog of these on-the-verge-of-death patients who could go at any moment.’
 And just knowing that they had to take care of them with that kind of stress in the back of their head,’” recalled Joe Kowalczyk, a respiratory therapist who sometimes works in a supervisory role.

-Now the number of people hospitalized with COVID-19 in the U.S. has dropped by 80,000 in six weeks, and 17 percent of the nation’s adult population has gotten at least one dose of a vaccine, providing some relief to front-line workers like Kowalczyk.
+Now the number of people hospitalized with COVID-19 in the U.S. has dropped by 80,000 in six weeks, and 17% of the nation’s adult population has gotten at least one dose of a vaccine, providing some relief to front-line workers like Kowalczyk.
 On his most recent shift at Mercy Hospital St. Louis, there were only about 20 coronavirus patients, down from as many as 100 at the peak of the winter surge.

 “It is so weird to look back on it,” he said.
 “Everyone was hitting their wit’s end definitely toward the end just because we had been doing it for so long at the end of year.”